-An authorization is a security policy, by which the server determines whether an authenticated user has permission to access specific privileges or resources in the system or operation.
+An authorization is a security policy, which contains information about actions which are allowed or prohibited.
 In security terminology, this is often referred to as a role.

 Security mapping refers to the ability to add, modify, or delete information from a principal, role, or attribute before passing the information to your application.